frto027/SimpleStupidLocalization/docs/csv.md

 - **Only** works with CRLF(`\r\n`), `\n` is seen as a normal character.
 - Use UTF-8 encoding.
 The mod doesn't touch your texts' encoding.
 The file encoding depends on your usage.
 For Unity, they use UTF-8.
-- All lines before `polyglot,100` will be ignored.
+- All lines before `Polyglot,` will be ignored.
 You can add comments before that.
-- We don't require more comma. e.g. you can write `MY_KEY,desc,english,,\r\n` instead of `MY_KEY,desc,english,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,\r\n`.
+- We don't require more comma, for convenience. e.g. you can write `MY_KEY,desc,english,,\r\n` instead of `MY_KEY,desc,english,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,\r\n`.
 But you need keep the language order.
 - Empty value will be ignored and be merged with old value if avaliable.
 - Description is ignored.
 - Everything in text is kept, including space.

 # Work with Microsoft Excel

 You can use `UTF-8 with BOM` encoding to tell excel your csv file is UTF-8 encoding.
-(UTF-8 with BOM is supported in version `>=0.x.1`)
+(UTF-8 with BOM is supported in library version `>=0.x.1`)

 # Example

-This csv file can be parsed by the mod.
-It's not compatable with polyglot.
+These csv file can be parsed by the mod.
+Be aware that they're not compatable with polyglot.

 simple example
 ```
-polyglot,100
+Polyglot
 MYMOD_KEY1,,eng1
 MYMOD_KEY2,,eng2
 MYMOD_KEY3,,eng3